Conducted by the German conductor, choirmaster, organist

 Even though he didn’t call them the “Brandenburgs,” Bach still thought of them as a set.
 What he did was compile them from short instrumental sinfonias and concerto movements he had already written.
 Then he reworked the old music, often re-writing and elaborating where he saw fit.
 In doing so, Bach created something of a dramatic arc from the brilliant first concerto to the last, which evokes a spirited chase.

-Each of the six concertos requires a different combination of instruments as well as some highly skilled soloists.
+Each of the six concertos requires a different combination of instruments and some highly skilled soloists.
 The Margrave had his own small court orchestra in Berlin, but it was a group of mostly mediocre players.
 All the evidence suggests that these virtuosic Brandenburg concertos perfectly matched the talents of the musicians on hand in Coethen.
 So how did a provincial town get so many excellent musicians?
 Just before Johann Sebastian arrived in Coethen in 1717, a new king inherited the throne in Prussia.

 Friedrich Wilhelm I became known as the “Soldier King” because he was interested in the military strength of his kingdom, not in refined artistic pursuits.
 One of his first royal acts was to disband the prestigious Berlin court orchestra.
 That threw many musicians out of work, and as luck would have it, seven of the best ones were snatched up to work in Coethen by its music-loving Prince Leopold.